hannesgnann-hub/easyalias/windows_src_store/docs/MICROSOFT_STORE.md

 3. Open a new `cmd.exe` window.
 4. Run `where easystoretest`.
 5. Run the alias and verify its output.
+6. Add one built-in suggestion and verify that its `.cmd` file is generated.
+7. Edit the alias and confirm that its `.cmd` file is regenerated.
+8. Delete the alias and confirm that its `.cmd` file is removed.

+The [shared feature tour](../../README.md#feature-tour) illustrates the newer workflow in the other EasyAlias variants.
+Those screenshots should not be used to claim favorites, portable backups, Trash, or paginated suggestions for this Microsoft Store build until those features are ported to this source tree.

 Also test silent uninstall using the uninstaller created in the EasyAlias installation directory: